Security8 min

 Is password length more important than symbols?

 Usually yes.
-Symbols help, but enough length gives a larger security gain in most real cases, especially when the password is also random and unique.
+Symbols help, but additional length usually changes password strength more in practical situations, especially when the password is also random and unique.

 Can a short complex password still be weak?

 Yes.
-If the password is short, predictable or built from common words with small substitutions, complexity alone does not make it strong.
+If it is short, predictable, or built from a familiar word with small substitutions, complexity alone does not make it strong.

 Does complexity matter at all?